microsoft/nni/docs/QuickStart.md

         run_trial(params)
 ```

-Note: We display the important part instead of complete file in the doc.
-If you want to see the full implementation, please refer to [examples/trials/mnist/mnist_without_nni.py][7]
+Note: If you want to see the full implementation, please refer to [examples/trials/mnist/mnist_before.py][7]

-The above code can only try one set of parameters at a time, if we want to tune learning rate, we need to manually analysis and tune the hyperparameters.
+The above code can only try one set of parameters at a time, if we want to tune learning rate, we need to manually tune the hyperparameters and start the trial again and again.

-NNI can help user do the tuning jobs, the process is presented below:
+NNI is born for helping user do the tuning jobs, the process is presented below:

 ```
 input: search space, trial code, config file